Bispectral Neural Networks: Introduction

 \subsection{Related Work}

 The great success and efficiency of convolutional neural networks owe much to built-in \textit{equivariance} to the group of 2D translations.
 In recent years, an interest in generalizing convolution to non-Euclidean domains such as graphs and 3D surfaces has led to the incorporation of additional group symmetries into deep learning architectures \cite{cohen2016group, bronstein2021geometric}.
-In another line of work, Kakarala \cite{kakarala2012bispectrum} and Kondor \cite{kondor2007novel} pioneered the use of the analytical bispectrum in signal processing and machine learning contexts.
-These approaches require specifying the group of transformations \textit{a priori} and explicitly building their structure into the network architecture.
-However, the group transformations latent in a dataset are often either unknown or too complex to specify analytically\textemdash for example, when the structure arises from the interaction of many groups, or when the group acts on latent features in data.
+In another line of work, Kakarala \cite{kakarala2012bispectrum} and Kondor \cite{kondor2007novel} pioneered the use of the analytical group-invariant bispectrum in signal processing and machine learning contexts.
+Both of these approaches require specifying the group of transformations \textit{a priori} and explicitly building its structure into the network architecture.
+However, the groups that structure natural data are often either unknown or too complex to specify analytically\textemdash for example, when the structure arises from the interaction of many groups, or when the group acts on latent features in data.

-Rather than specifying the relevant group transformations by hand, another line of work has sought to learn latent group structure solely from symmetries contained in data.
+Rather than building in groups by hand, another line of work has sought to \textit{learn} underlying group structure solely from symmetries contained in data.
 The majority of these approaches use structured models that parameterize irreducible representations or Lie algebra generators, which act on the data through the group exponential map \cite{rao1999learning,miao2007learning,culpepper2009learning,sohl2010unsupervised,cohen2014learning,chau2020disentangling}.
 In these models, the objective is typically to infer the group element that acts on a template to generate the observed data, with inference accomplished through Expectation Maximization or other Bayesian approaches.
-One drawback of these models is that both the group exponential map and inference schemes are relatively computationally expensive; thus, they are difficult to integrate into large-scale systems.
-A recent feed-forward approach \cite{benton2020learning} learns distributions over the group of 2D affine transformations in a deep learning architecture; however, the group is not learned in entirety, as it is restricted to a distribution on a pre-specified group.
+A drawback of these models is that both the exponential map and inference schemes are computationally expensive.
+Thus, they are difficult to integrate into large-scale systems.
+A recent feed-forward approach \cite{benton2020learning} learns distributions over the group of 2D affine transformations in a deep learning architecture.
+However, the group is not learned in entirety, as it is restricted to a distribution on a pre-specified group.